jfmengels/blog/phantomtypes.md

 ## Summary

+Building upon the builder pattern, phantom types and extensible records, we will explore a new way of making great APIs with very flexible constraints.

+---

+We spend a lot of time modeling making impossible things impossible and making nice APIs.
+The builder pattern helps create really nice APIs, but leaves room for impossible or at least confusing states.
-We will explore a way to write new Elm APIs
+We will explore a way to write new Elm APIs, using the builder pattern, phantom types and extensible records, that allow writing .
+We'll explore what constraints they allow, and explain how to manipulate them to enforce basically any constraint you wish to enforce.

 ## The builder pattern, and its limits

 This will be a rapid introduction to the builder pattern, what it looks like and some of the benefits.
-Then we would explain what kind of constraints the builder pattern doesn't allow us to model, such as making some data mandatory only in some
+Then we would explain what kind of constraints the builder pattern doesn't allow us to represents, such as making some data mandatory in some scenarios but not others.

 ## Extending the builder pattern using extensible records

 - What a compiler error looks like
-- The importance of good naming
+- The importance of good naming for the phantom types

 ## How to model different constraints